haribejishkumar95/Embedded_system_2020/Assignment 2 Logic analyzer 2020/README.md

 - Implement Start screen, menu screen, and mode screen
 - Design and implement as finite state machine
 - Apply debouncing for buttons

+The video presentation for the project is given as a google drive link https://drive.google.com/file/d/18lzUqGMtlUTJbVfAUP-ulWOWpBhsamMt/view?usp=sharing